michaeldawson/website/src/markdown-pages/alignment.md

 As kids, we often tried to use this to our advantage, to make a case for a certain little treat or indulgence.
 Sometimes it worked its magic, and we'd succeed:

-_“Well I suppose…”_ Her response would go... _“Everything in moderation!”_
+_“Well I suppose…”_ She would begin... _“Everything in moderation!”_

 But then one day, having negotiated such triumphs as “ice-cream every second night”, I dreamed up the boldest way yet to put this principle to the test: What about... “pizza in moderation”, “fried chicken in moderation”, “burgers in moderation”, “french fries in moderation”, and (... the best one) _“chocolate-for-dinner”_ ... (_in-moderation_ !!) ???